5 Major Changes to Australian Visas from 1 July 2023. What you need to know!

 respective educational institutions.
 Deviating from this rule may lead to substantial penalties and other

-unfavorable consequences for their businesses. - Changes in Temporary Graduate (subclass485) Visa:
+4. Changes in Temporary Graduate (subclass485) Visa:

 Post-Study Work Stream: